filecoin-project/filecoin-docs/content/en/basics/how-storage-works/filecoin-plus/index.md

 If you are interested in participating in governance and shaping the program, here is how you can get involved:

 - Join the [#fil-plus](https://filecoinproject.slack.com/archives/C01DLAPKDGX) channel on Filecoin Slack.
-- Participate in FIL notary community covernance calls, which happen every other Tuesday.
+- Participate in FIL notary community governance calls, which happen every other Tuesday.
 Use the [Filecoin Community Events Calendar](https://calendar.google.com/calendar/u/1?cid=Y19rMWdrZm9vbTE3ZzBqOGM2YmFtNnVmNDNqMEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t). to join or watch for updates in #fil-plus
 - Create and comment on open issues in the [notary governance repo](https://github.com/filecoin-project/notary-governance/issues).